On split quasi-hereditary covers and Ringel duality: Going from bigger covers to a smaller covers

 Many split quasi-hereditary algebras can be written in the form $eAe$, for some bigger quasi-hereditary algebra $A$ in such a way that the quasi-hereditary structure of $eAe$ is inherited from the quasi-hereditary structure of $A$ under the Schur functor $\Hom_{A}(Ae, -)\colon A\m\rightarrow eAe\m$.
 This is the case for Schur algebras $S_K(n, d)$ when $n<d$ (recall Theorem \ref{eAeqh}).
-Further, if the bigger algebra $A$ has large relative dominant dimension with respect to a projective-$(A, R)$-injective module $P$, then one can ask if this can be used to compute the relative dominant dimension of $eAe$ with respect to the partial tilting module $eP$.
+In general, the Schur functor does not preserve dominant or codominant dimension.
+In this subsection, we give a relation between $eP\rcodomdim_{eAe}eT$ and the codominant dimension of a characteristic tilting module $T$ of $A$, when $P$ is a faithful projective-injective $A$-module.